wu-s-john/PLONK/README.md

     - [ ] Implement blinding of the wire polynomials

+- We have to organize the code better

 ## Building the Prover process of Plonk
 ### Setup
 Compute SRS Strings {g, g^s, g^s^2, ..., g^s^n}
+- Setup execution trace table:
+  - This includes the rows of each operation in the table
+  - This also includes the equality constraint of each variable
 - Setup Selector polynomial `s(X)`  via FFTs
+  - We need to 2 the execution trace from the lambda calculus circuit and then we construct the selector polynomial from the operation in each row of the execution trace
-  - Tests
+  - **How to test**
-    - Given that we have the original AST, we need to make sure that the node for the selector polynomial is correct
+    - Given that we have the execution trace, we need to make sure that the node for the selector polynomial is correct
 - Setup permutation polynomial `𝜎_𝑖(𝑋)`  via FFTs
-  - Tests
+  - **How to test**
     - We have a cycle for just two points and make sure that the cycle is correct
     - We have a cycle for 3 points and make sure that the cycle is correct
     - We have a cycle for 4 points and make sure that the cycle is correct
     - If there is an input that is not connected, then we need it's just it's own cycle
     - The permutation polynomial is bijective to the identity permutation
+    - For a sample plonk circuit, can we test that the permutation polynomial is correct?
-- Compute the KZG commitment of the selector polynomial`s(X)`
+- Compute the KZG commitment of the selector polynomial `s(X)`

+- So, we can just have one giant execution table that includes what operation was executed for each row
+- Then, we can have each expression be tied to a expression id and then connect them together.
+- Each expression and variable is tied to a node id.
+    - Whenever you use the expression or variable, you reference the node id
+    - expression ids can be tied to each other as well.
+    - You can cell ids be equivalent to expression ids.
+Then, we want to make equivalent groupings of each cell and expression ids.

 ## The Actual Proving Process
 - Derive the wire polynomials `w(X)`
   - Tests
-    - Given that we have the original AST, we need to make sure that the node for the wire polynomials is correct.
+    - Given that we have the execution trace, we need to make sure that the node for the wire polynomials is correct.
 Like the operations would equal to the wire polynomials
 - Produce the grand product polynomial `Z(𝑋)` via FFTs
   - First sample permutation challenges (β, γ) from verifier
   - Then compute the grand product polynomial `Z(𝑋)`